hzkyah/satellite_data_pipeline/README.md

-# Timeseries geospacial data of cloud covarage to help estimate energy generation capacity of roof-top solar panels
+# Timeseries geospacial data of cloud covarage

 Uses satellite data to build cloud cover history of geolocations for capacity planning of roof-top solar panels.

 ## Project Idea

 This project is especially concerned with collecting historical cloud coverage data of spacially high resolution data points.
+This helps to estimate energy generation capacity of roof-top solar panels.

 ## Tech Stack